Tomyris: Legacy

 Shakespeare's reference to Tomyris as 'Queen of the Scythians', rather than the usual Greek designation 'Queen of the Massagetae', points to two possible likely sources, Marcus Junianus Justinus' "Abridged Trogus Pompeius" in Latin, or Arthur Golding's translation (1564).

 In 1707 the opera Thomyris, Queen of Scythia was first staged in London.

 The name "Tomyris" also has been adopted into zoological taxonomy, for the Tomyris species group of Central American moths and the Tamyris genus of skipper butterflies.

 590 Tomyris is the name given to one of the minor planets.

-The present-day country of Kazakhstan has adopted Tomyris as its national heroine and issues coins in her honour.
+Kazakhstan has adopted Tomyris as its national heroine and issues coins in her honour.